Show History

 Inspiration

 Bookwriter John Weidman got the idea for the show while in college, where he studied Asian history.
 It was originally a play, but when director Harold Prince read it, he suggested turning it into a musical with Stephen Sondheim.
-Prince and the authors flew to Japan on several occasions to study Japanese culture and theatre -- of which Sondheim and Prince knew little -- and returned with the basis for a uniquely-conceived work of art commenting on "progress" and its effects on the individual and society.
+Prince and the authors flew to Japan on several occasions to study Japanese culture and theatre – of which Sondheim and Prince knew little – and returned with the basis for a uniquely conceived work of art that would comment on "progress" and its effects on the individual and society.

 Productions

-A Broadway revival ran at Studio 54 from December 2, 2004 to January 30, 2005, directed by Amon Miyamoto and starring several members of the original cast and B.D.
+A Broadway revival ran at Studio 54 from December 2, 2004, to January 30, 2005, directed by Amon Miyamoto and starring several members of the original cast, with B.D.
 Wong as the Narrator.

 Cultural Influence